gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 ## How To Run

 ### Pre-requisites
- 1. Python must be installed with version >= 3.9
+ 1. Python must be installed with version >= 3.9.
+This is checked by the script.
  2. jinja2 must be installed.
 The script will check for jinja2 and automatically install it if not present.
 It can be installed manually with the following
     command:

     `python3 -m pip install Jinja2`

-It is assumed that `mxlib` and its dependencies have already been installed.
+It is assumed that any libraries and dependencies for the flatlog types have already been installed.

 ### Generating the tests